We have moved!

 - Go to the Content section.

 - Right-click the top of the Content tree in the Umbraco backoffice.

 - The Baseline project should already be selected as the environment to restore from

 - Click Restore from Baseline

-As with any git repository-based development it is not uncommon to have merge conflicts as the various repositories begin to differ.
+As with any Git repository-based development, it is not uncommon to have merge conflicts as the repositories begin to differ.
 Read this article for more on the merge strategy we use and how to approach resolving these conflicts.

 In this article, you'll find a guide on how to upgrade your Child project with changes from your Baseline project.